 You can learn more about the Feldenkrais Method and Nick’s practice at Twin Cities Feldenkrais by exploring the menu above, or clicking below:

 - Group Awareness Through Movement (ATM) classes.
-You can even dive right in and try ATM at home with my free streaming online audio lessons.
+You can even dive right in and try ATM at home with my donor-supported online audio lesson collection, The Feldenkrais Project.
+There’s no paywall or password!

 - Functional Integration (FI) one-to-one lessons